MarvelApps-Flutter/firebase_crashlytics/README.md

-# flutter Firebase Crashlytics App
+# Flutter Firebase Crashlytics App

 A new flutter app for demonstrating Firebase Crashlytics.